August 2017 Conference Agenda

 - Benchmarking – both agronomic and business

-- Availability of “Decision-Ready” data.
-Even visualization of data in a timely fashion remains an issue
+- Availability of “Decision-Ready” data including visualization of data in a timely manner

 It’s no secret that service providers are largely frustrated in their efforts to incorporate imagery into their precision agronomy value program.
 For years, the promise of a locked-in decision-making tool has fallen short for a variety of reasons.
-In this session, experts provide the background on what imagery is available, what it can do, and just as importantly, what are its limitations.
-Retail panelists, in conjunction with the audience, will have a chance to weigh in on what they need and expect from imagery, and work toward developing a path forward for service providers – and the use of imagery as an industry.
+In this session, consultant Lisa Prassack shares background she and her team have been developing over the past several months on what imagery is available, what it can do, and just as importantly, what are its limitations.
+Some of the day’s panelists, along with conference attendees, will have a chance to weigh in on what they need and expect from imagery, and help identify a path forward.

 5:00 – 6:30 pm